kwaldenphd/propublica-compas-lab/README.md

 hightable(list(filter(is_afam, recid)), list(filter(is_afam, surv)))
 ```

-# Gender Differences in COMPAS Scores
+## Gender Differences in COMPAS Scores

-103. The *ProPublica* team used gender-specific Kaplan Meier estimates to look at differences between men and women in terms of underlying recidivism rates.
+The *ProPublica* team used gender-specific Kaplan Meier estimates to look at differences between men and women in terms of underlying recidivism rates.

+**RStudio Syntax**

 ```Python
 %%R